Analysts Establish AI-enhanced Self-Service as a Category and Name First-Ever Leaders

 - SmartAction sets itself apart by delivering its virtual agents with a team of CX experts, who specialize in human-centric AI design.

 Frost & Sullivan also noted that SmartAction clients have met or exceeded customer expectations for performance.
-Clients also report increased agent productivity and focus on high-value-add tasks, as well as minimized IT effort due to the Automation as a Service model.
+Clients report increased agent productivity and focus on high-value-add tasks, as well as minimized IT effort due to the automation as a service model.
+What makes SmartAction automation as a service?

 AI-enhanced Self-Service Examples